mr-deepansh/food-delivery-/README.md

 2. **User Authentication:** Sign up and log in to the website to place orders.
 3. **Order Management:** View and manage your order history.
 4. **Responsive Design:** The website is designed to work seamlessly on different devices and screen sizes.

+## Technologies Used

+The Food Delivery Website is built using the following technologies:

+- **HTML:** The standard markup language for creating web pages.
+- **CSS:** A style sheet language used for describing the look and formatting of a document written in HTML.

 ## Getting Started